iqb-berlin/Cypress-Tests/README.md

 It is also possible to start a specific test.
 To do this, the command **npm run CY:runLocal: your test name** must be entered.
 A corresponding script must first be created in **package.json**.

 3. Start a Browserstack Test: **npm run CY:runBrowserstack:all** <br>
 It is also possible to start a specific test.
 To do this, the command **npm run CY:runBrowserstack:your test name** must be entered.
-A corresponding script must first be created in **package.json**.
+A corresponding script must first be created in **package.json**.<br>

-:information_source: Runs with browserstack are only possible if you have created a browserstack account.
+:information_source: Runs with browserstack are only possible if you have created a browserstack account.<br>
 :information_source: Reports will be only saved by browserstack.
 There is no local report cache.